 Journaling is one of my most consistent spiritual practices, something I’ve done for years, even before I knew what a spiritual practice was.
 I often journal on computer now, but I still prefer the slower and more old-fashioned way, writing by hand, pausing often to re-read, ponder, and pray.
 Wreck This Journal gives me a new way to experiment.
 I’m looking forward to starting it soon!

-Your Turn: So journaling–love it or hate it?
+Writing/Reflection Prompt: So journaling—love it or hate it?
 Does it help you cope with life and grow, or does it feel like a burden and drag you down?